ZaidAhmed404/product-management-system-flutter/README.md

-# Product Management System
+#  MyShop

-A Product Management System (PMS) in Flutter is a mobile application designed to facilitate the management of products, inventory, and related information.
+MyShop is developed in Flutter is a mobile application designed to facilitate the management of products, inventory, and related information.
 This system can be used by businesses to track and organize their product catalog, manage inventory levels, and monitor sales.

 ### Product Catalog
 1. Display a list of products with details such as name, description, price, and images.
 2. Implement search and filtering options for easy navigation.
 3. Allow the addition, editing, and deletion of products.